 The Bible reveals two dimensions to God: One dimension is what he does, the other is who he is.
 One dimension is FUNCTION, the other is CHARACTER.

 It’s the distinction between doing and being.
 Since we’re made in the image of God, we understand this concept because the same distinction can be made of us.
 A person’s visible doing always proceeds from that person’s invisible being.

 For an accurate concept of God, we need to understand both his FUNCTION and his CHARACTER.
 Topics 40-45 tell us about his function (how he works as a trinity) and Topics 46-50 tell us about his character (why he does certain things).
 The better we understand God, the easier it is for us to place our faith in him.

 From study of the Bible, we discover that God has three dominant and inter-locking attributes: He’s HOLY... he’s JUST... he’s LOVE.
 All three parts of his trinity have these attributes.

 When we comprehend the attributes, we know not only what God DOES but also who God IS.
 Then we can better understand the purpose behind his actions.

 WE MOVE NOW FROM TECHNICAL TO PRACTICAL

 We can learn something about a man by observing the house he built.
 We can learn considerably more by reading his correspondence.
 But we learn most by meeting him personally and living with him.

-All of the discoveries so far in this handbook have been somewhat technical – about God’s existence ... spiritual design ... people’s beliefs ...
-Bible evidence ...
-Bible summary ... and trinity function.
+All of the Topics so far in this resource have been somewhat technical – about God’s existence... spiritual design... people’s beliefs...
+Bible evidence...
+Bible summary... and trinity function.